University of Washington - Beyond High School (UW-BHS) (ICPSR 33321)

 Data Collection Notes:

-Study Design: Subjects were selected via a random sample of the target population.
-High school seniors were surveyed using a traditional paper and pencil questionnaire in the spring (April or May).
+Study Design: High school seniors were surveyed using a traditional paper and pencil questionnaire in the spring (April or May).
 One-year follow-up surveys were conducted from January through June.
 Attempts were made to contact every senior survey respondent by phone, email, and letter.
 Finally, the ten-year follow-up survey of the 2000 high school senior cohort was administered online.

 Mode of Data Collection: paper and pencil interview (PAPI), web-based survey